Logo BusinessBecause - The business school voice

 Still, many MBA students and grads highly value the experience and opportunities that business school affords.

-Here’s why an MBA is worth the cost, according to students and grads:
+Here’s why an MBA is worth the cost, according to students and grads.

-Download the free BusinessBecause Cost of MBA Report 2024
+Download our Cost of MBA Report 2025

 Access to unrivalled opportunities

-“The true value lies in what you choose to make out of the opportunities offered during [the course of the MBA degree] and the level of commitment you demonstrate in maximizing your time at business school,” she says.
+“The true value lies in what you choose to make out of the opportunities offered during the course of the MBA degree and the level of commitment you demonstrate in maximizing your time at business school,” she says.

 MBA students are afforded access to exclusive career-boosting opportunities, which include recruiter events, career counseling, MBA clubs and societies, and case competitions.